15 Fun MFL Games That’ll Make Your Mondays Feel Like Vacation

 How to Play:

-Divide the class into three teams.
+Now, divide the class into three teams.

-When the minute of pure ruckus ends, it’s time to check the lines one at a time.
-Ensure that at least one member of the group knows the translation of the objects in their line by asking.
+When the minute of pure ruckus ends, check the lines one at a time.
+Ensure that at least one member of the group knows the translation of the objects in their line.
 If the group fails the oral inquiry, they’ll forfeit that object.

 6. Shoot It Right